-An insufficient connection to the jurisdiction is not a basis upon which to challenge jurisdiction where recognition and enforcement is sought pursuant to EU Regulation 1215/2012, EC Regulation 44/2001 and the Lugano Convention.
+An insufficient connection to the jurisdiction is not a basis upon which to challenge jurisdiction where recognition and enforcement is sought pursuant to EU Regulation 1215/2012, EC Regulation 44/2001, the Lugano Convention and the Hague Convention.
 The only grounds identified in those instruments for challenging recognition are summarised in question 3.4 below, and an insufficient connection to the jurisdiction is not one of them.

 For enforcement of judgments and arbitral awards at Common Law, and subject to question 5.1 below, the recent case law states that a potential applicant should be satisfied that there is a "solid practical benefit" to bringing the enforcement proceedings in Ireland.
 Although having assets in the jurisdiction is not a prerequisite to successfully obtaining an order for recognition and enforcement of a foreign judgment or foreign arbitral award, as a practical matter the potential applicant should be able to satisfy the Irish court that, if there are currently no assets in Ireland against which to enforce, making an order for recognition and enforcement is not an exercise in futility.
-They will, therefore, need to establish that the judgment debtor has, or is likely to have, assets within the jurisdiction against which to enforce the foreign judgment.
-Accordingly, some real connection - whether current or prospective - must be demonstrated if a party seeking enforcement is to avoid a successful jurisdictional challenge to the proceedings by the respondent(s).
+They will, therefore, need to establish that the judgment debtor has, or is likely to have, assets within the jurisdiction against which to enforce the foreign judgment or that there is some solid practical benefit to be gained.
+Accordingly, some real connection whether current or prospective - must be demonstrated if a party seeking enforcement is to avoid a successful jurisdictional challenge to the proceedings by the respondent(s).